ChiyuCC/sequence-breaking-ff6/README.md

 -   Get the treasures from Mt.
 Zozo
 -   Encounter and steal from the enemies there
     -   Be careful not to die: use smoke bombs if you have to
+    -   If this is too difficult right now you could also just _meet_ them here and then steal/morph off them at the Veldt later when you're a little stronger

 ![FF6](./screenshots/raiding-mt-zozo-1.png)
 ![FF6](./screenshots/raiding-mt-zozo-2.png)